john-science/python_for_scientists/classes/08_taking_the_next_step/lecture_08.md

 ## Writting Better Code

 The most important thing is that your code works.
 Obviously.
 But some software is better than others.
-Good code creates *less* work for you, not *more*.
+Good code creates *less* work for people, not *more*.

-**Good code is easy to use, easy to understand, and easy to modify.**
+> Good code is easy to use, easy to understand, and easy to modify.

 In this lecture we will introduce the methods and tools needed to write better code.